arimulligan/the-dove/README.md

 # the-dove
-A chrome extension which helps with learning bible verses.
-Floats down every hour and chats to you.
-Can play simple games as a brain break.
+A Chrome plugin that helps you create peaceful breaks between productive study sessions.
+Flys down and chats to you.
+If time permits: when you are resting, you can play simple games with the dove.